On Facebook, I see people asking why chickens can’t fly, so I thought it would be a good topic for an article.

 If they’re safe from predators, you might wonder why chickens fly at all – it’s not needed for survival, and they’ll find all the treats they need on the ground.
 Read more about how to keep your chickens safe from predators.

 Well, as you know, chickens are full of curiosity, and they’ll fly largely to explore their surroundings and to interact with their flock mates.
 Who doesn’t have a hen loves to discover new things, especially if it’s food related?
 Ours go nuts when their chicken tractor is moved to new grass!

 Can Roosters Fly?

 Like hens, it’s not that these chickens can’t fly – in fact, roosters are marginally better at it than hens.
-However, the need has been largely bred out of them, and they no longer need the ability to stay safe from predators.
+However, the need has been largely bred out of them, and roosters no longer need the ability to fly in order to stay safe from predators.